Nadine2016/knative/api.md

 **CLI**

-1. Login into IBM Cloud and target a region, account, and resource group:
+1. Log in into IBM Cloud and target a region, account, and resource group:

    ```
    ibmcloud login target -r REGION -c ACCOUNT_ID -g RESOURCE_GROUP